n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

        later positions, then "Reph" is positioned at the end of the syllable.

-Finally, if the final position of "Reph" occurs after a "_matra_,Halant" subsequence, then "Reph" must be repositioned to the left of "Halant", to allow for potential matching with `abvs` or `psts` substitutions from GSUB.
+Finally, if the final position of "Reph" or "Repha" occurs after a "_matra_,Halant" subsequence, then "Reph"/"Repha" must be repositioned to the left of "Halant", to allow for potential matching with `abvs` or `psts` substitutions from GSUB.